 Not exactly a preservation result, but in the same spirit, I want to conclude by mentioning a result of Todorcevic that indicates that considering -sequences of ordinals or at least subsets of is not completely arbitrary in the setting of .

 Theorem (Todorcevic).
 Assume and let be a poset that adds a subset of .
 Then either adds a reals, or else it collapses .

-During the talk I did not finish the proof of this result, which I will continue in the next meeting.
 The argument is not too complicated, but requires a good understanding of trees on under forcing axioms.
 I now proceed to the beginning of this analysis.